top of page

 “For those of you who are interested,” Carro said from the bench, “a number of the exhibits will be made available on the DA’s Dropbox shortly.”

 Among the materials drawing the most attention Thursday was audio from the original McDonald’s 911 call that triggered Mangione’s arrest.
-In the recording played in court, the restaurant manager can be heard telling dispatchers that customers believed a masked man inside resembled the suspect wanted in Thompson’s killing.
+In the recording played aloud in court, the restaurant manager could be heard telling dispatchers that customers believed a masked man inside resembled the suspect wanted in Thompson’s killing.

 “He has his beanie pulled down, so the only thing you can see is his eyebrows,” the caller said.

-Testimony also revisited comments from Altoona Officer Joseph Detwiler, who explained earlier in the hearing that Mangione’s face mask immediately stood out because, as he put it, “We don’t wear masks” in Altoona.
+Testimony also revisited earlier comments from Altoona Officer Joseph Detwiler, who explained during previous proceedings that Mangione’s face mask immediately stood out because, as he put it, “We don’t wear masks” in Altoona.

-When officers finally informed Mangione he was under arrest and asked whether there was anything dangerous inside the backpack, he responded: “I’m going to remain silent.”
+When officers in the footage finally informed Mangione he was under arrest and asked whether there was anything dangerous inside the backpack, he responded: “I’m going to remain silent.”

 Court proceedings are expected to continue into next week as attorneys continue battling over whether key evidence recovered during Mangione’s arrest can ultimately be shown to a jury.